 This year 3 and year 4 text types resource pack will teach pupils how to write an instructional text.
-Pupils will read a model text ‘How to Make The Perfect Hot Chocolate’ before designing an ice-cream sundae and writing instructions telling the reader how to make it.
+Pupils will read a model text ‘How to Make The Perfect Hot Chocolate’ showing WAGOLL (what a good one looks like), before designing an ice-cream sundae and writing instructions telling the reader how to make it.
 This could be used as part of a Design Technology unit looking at preparing dishes.

 What is instructional writing?